 ]

-}If you're going to be moving to a Terraform Cloud/Enterprise, or any other solution that uses the Module Registry Protocol such as Scalr then you should think about setting your modules up with the above naming from the get-go.
+}If you're going to be moving to a Terraform Cloud/Enterprise, or any other Terraform Cloud alternative that uses the Module Registry Protocol such as Scalr then you should think about setting your modules up with the above naming from the get-go.

-The file structure of a module is almost identical to the structure of any other Terraform code, there is a small exception in that you should not provide a providers.tf file with your module code as that will come from the caller.
+A module's file structure is almost identical to any other Terraform code.
+There's one small exception: you shouldn't ship a providers.tf file with your module, since that comes from the caller.

-If we were going to create a simple module for an Azure Virtual Machine that could enable Private Link we would structure the repository like so:
+Say we were creating a simple module for an Azure Virtual Machine that could enable Private Link.
+We'd structure the repository like so:

 .